LBHackney-IT/Data-Platform-Playbook/docs/docs/tascomi-ingestion.md

 # Full workflow and scheduling
 The full workflow is defined in the [glue-tascomi-data terraform script](https://github.com/LBHackney-IT/Data-Platform/blob/main/terraform/24-aws-glue-tascomi-data.tf).
 It defines a list of tables that needs updating everyday, and a list of static tables that are only updated weekly (these are the static tables like application types).
 The schedule is as follows:
-- 3am: as many jobs as tables to update are triggered.
+- 3am GMT: as many jobs as tables to update are triggered.
 Each job queries one API endpoint for latest updated records.
 That's 25 jobs on Sundays (including static tables), about half of that on other days.
-- 4am: a crawler crawls the API results bucket
+- 4am GMT: a crawler crawls the API results bucket
-  - the previous crawler triggers the parsing job and the crawling of its results
+  - the previous crawler triggers the **parsing** job and the crawling of its results
-  - the previous crawler triggers the recasting job and the crawling of its results
+  - the previous crawler triggers the **recasting** job and the crawling of its results
-  - the previous crawler triggers the daily snapshot creation job and the crawling of its results
+  - the previous crawler triggers the **daily snapshot creation** job and the crawling of its results
-- 5am: the API results bucket gets crawled again - this is in case the ingestion had not finished at 4am when the first crawling happened, and some tables were missed.
+- 5am GMT: the API results bucket gets crawled again - this is in case the ingestion had not finished at 4am when the first crawling happened, and some tables were missed.
 The same sequence as above will repeat, each job being triggered by the crawler of the previous job.
 However, each job will usually finish early, as it is bookmarked and won't usually find any new data to process.

 # Structure of the S3 buckets and Glue tables
 The data created along the process (initial full load, increments and snapshots) is stored in S3 in the raw and refined zones, with one folder per table.